joe42/CloudFusion/README.rst

 CloudFusion
 ===========

+CloudFusion lets you access a multitude of cloud storages from Linux like any file on your desktop.
-CloudFusion lets you access your Dropbox, Sugarsync, Amazon S3, Google Storage, and WebDAV storages from Linux like any file on your desktop.
+Work with files from  Dropbox, Sugarsync, Amazon S3, Google Storage, Google Drive, and WebDAV storages like any other file on your desktop.

 .. contents:: Table of Contents: